 It was the theme of sustainability that raised its head most often.
-Helen Alder, Head of Knowledge at CIPS, underscored this when talking about some of the key findings from the Indirect Procurement Report 2019, due for publication later this month.
+Helen Alder, Head of Knowledge at CIPS, underscored this when talking about some of the key findings from the Indirect Procurement Report 2019

 “It’s not uncommon for sustainability to suffer when the economy is under pressure,” she said.

 However, while some companies once saw corporate and social responsibility as a box-ticking exercise, they’re now taking it more seriously.
 As awareness of these issues grows, there’s a greater need for supply chain visibility and the need to be straight in your dealings is more important than ever.
 Now it matters to customers, staff, suppliers, and even investors.